Reading time: 12 minutes

 Choosing a moisturizer

-There are many old, tried and true natural remedies such as cocoa butter and vitamin E oil.
+There are also many old, tried and true natural remedies such as cocoa butter and vitamin E oil.

 The brand, Palmers cocoa butter has been used for generations, primarily as a prevention and treatment for stretch marks.